 |Study Period||Start date||Census date||WW date||End date|

-- Explain the role of business process management in supporting organisational ICT decisions.
+- Analyse the role of business process management innovation within an organisational context.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|